Plated Brass Restoration

 - Rome, New York

-Ed. note: Also check our Worldlink Directory of Equipment for such suppliers of brush plating equipment as Gold Touch, LDC and SIFCO.
+Ed. note: Also check such suppliers of brush plating equipment as Gold Touch [a finishing.com supporting advertiser] and Sifco.

 Many trunk hinge makers will plate with bright nickel and then apply a brass flash.
 The flash is just that; a kiss of brass.
 Your steel wool has most likely abraded the brass right off the part, exposing the nickel layer or even the steel right under the nickel.